evkx/evkx.github.io/content/models/bmw/i5/_index.md

 ---
 title: BMW i5
 linktitle: i5
-description: See below for details of the different variants of BMW i5
+description: "See below for details of the different variants of BMW i5"
 weight: 30
 ---
 ## BMW i5 M60 xDrive